Shilin District: Tourism

-The Tatun Volcano Group is located northeast of the district.
+The Tatun Volcanic Group is located northeast of the district.
 The district is also the location of the Tianmu Baseball Stadium, Bailing Sport Park, Shilin Fitness Center and Chinese Culture and Movie Center.
 The Shuangxi Park and Chinese Garden is also located in Shilin.

 Transportation

 In addition to many bus lines, the district is served by Jiantan, Shilin, and Zhishan metro stations of the Taipei Metro Tamsui-Xinyi Line.
 It is served by Provincial Highway No. 2A and 2B, as well as many other major roads that run through the city.